Hearing Health Model

 Reduced alertness and increased risk to personal safety

 Adults with hearing loss are up to 5 times more likely to develop dementia

 One of the first things first-time hearing aid buyers want to know is, “How much is a pair going to cost?”
 The answer is: “It depends on what you need.”

 In other words — people have different hearing needs, not all hearing aids are alike, and not all service packages

 are the same.

-An entry-level hearing aid fit by a hearing health professional is around $900, and an advanced hearing aid averages $1,600, a cost that can include clinical evaluations, ear impressions, hearing aid fitting, three-year care and warranty plans, follow up consultations and adjustments, and ear and hearing aid cleanings.
+Hearing aids fit by a hearing health professional range from around $1,400 to $1,600 per pair, a cost that can include clinical evaluations, ear impressions, hearing aid fitting, three-year care and warranty plans, follow up consultations and adjustments, and ear and hearing aid cleanings.